Frequently Asked Questions

 The Constitution Committee’s role would be to research and discuss suggested features for a Constitution, solicit public input regarding a Constitution, and provide their findings and recommendations to the public.

 Who can serve on the Constitution Committee?

-Potential candidates should submit applications to serve on this committee through our online application form.
-The Commission has proposed that members of the Constitution Committee have taxes paid in full and be a citizen of Clay County.
-The committee would be comprised of self-nominated citizens, appointed by the Clay County Commission.
-If you would like to serve on the Constitution Committee, please submit your application here.
+Potential candidates submitted applications to serve on this committee in November 2019.
+The Commission proposed that members of the Constitution Committee have taxes paid in full and be a citizen of Clay County.
+The committee was comprised of self-nominated citizens, appointed by the Clay County Commission.

 What happens if voters approve the appointment of a Constitution Commission?

 If a majority of voters in Clay County approve the appointment of a Constitution Commission during the April 7, 2020 election, the 7th Circuit Court judges shall be charged with appointing 14 residents of Clay County, equally divided between the two parties casting the most votes in the last preceding gubernatorial election (Republican and Democrat), to draft a proposed Constitution (RSMo 66.703).
 This group of 14 residents would comprise the Constitution Commission, not to be confused with the Constitution Committee described above.
 The Circuit Court judges would be required to appoint the members of the Constitution Commission within 60 days after the Clay County Election Board certifies the results of the April 7, 2020 election.